Identity politics: Christian identity politics

-Gender
+By gender

 Gender identity politics is an approach that views politics, both in practice and as an academic discipline, as having a gendered nature and that gender is an identity that influences how people think.
 Politics has become increasingly gender political as formal structures and informal 'rules of the game' have become gendered.
 How institutions affect men and women differently are starting to be analysed in more depth as gender will affect institutional innovation.

-Women's Identity Politics in the United States
+Women's identity politics

+A key element of studying electoral behavior in all democracies is political partisanship.
+In 1996, Eric Plutzer and John F. Zipp examined the election of 1992 election, also commonly referred to as "Year of the Woman", where a then-record- breaking fourteen women ran for governor or U.S. senator, four of whom were successfully elected into office.
+In analyzing the possibility that male and female voters react differently to the opportunity to cast a vote for a woman, the study provided lent support to the idea that women tend to vote for women and men tend to vote against them.
+For example, among Republican voters in California, Barbara Boxer ran 10 points behind Bill Clinton among men and about even among women, while Dianne Feinstein ran about 6 points among men but 11 points ahead among women.
+This gender effect was further amplified for Democratic female candidates who were rated as feminist.
+These results demonstrate that gender identity has and can function as a cue for voting behavior.

 Scholars of social movements and democratic theorists disagree on whether identity politics weaken women's social movements and undermine their influence on public policy or have reverse effects.
 S. Laurel Weldon argues that when marginalized groups organize around an intersectional social location, knowledge about the social group is generated, feelings of affiliation between group members are strengthened, and the movement's agenda becomes more representative.
 Specifically for the United States, Weldon suggests that organizing women by race strengthens these movements and improves government responsiveness to both violence against women of color and women in general.